Battle of Changsha (1941): Longquanpu and Shuanglian Temple front

-On September 28, Major Yoshio Yamamoto's 1st battalion of the 65th infantry regiment received a report of the sighting of about 300 enemy soldiers near Songjiazu (宋家咀), and sent the 2nd company to attack them.
-However, they were quickly besieged by the supplementary regiment of the 75th corps.
+On September 28, Major Yoshio Yamamoto's 1st Battalion of the 65th Infantry Regiment received a report of the sighting of about 300 enemy soldiers near Songjiazu (宋家咀), and sent the 2nd Company to attack them.
+However, they were quickly besieged by the supplementary regiment of the 75th Corps.
 On September 29, the company broke through the encirclement and finally return to friendly lines at night.
 The supplementary regiment took advantage of their victory and attacked the battalion on September 30, but did not achieve any progress by the 1st of October.
 Thus, the regiment set up positions outside the position of the Japanese battalion to form an encirclement.
-On September 30, the 141st division of the 32nd corps attacked and occupied Wangjiawan (汪家灣).
+On September 30, the 141st Division of the 32nd Corps attacked and occupied Wangjiawan (汪家灣).
 The next day, they attacked Fengbaoshan (豐寶山).
-Colonel Yoshio Tachibana, the commander of the 65th infantry regiment, judged that the Chinese army was not strong and ordered Yoshio Yamamoto to lead the 3rd and 4th companies and two machine gun platoons to attack Xinjiayan (辛家岩), 3 kilometers north of Longquanpu.
+Colonel Yoshio Tachibana, the commander of the 65th Infantry Regiment, judged that the Chinese army was not strong and ordered Yoshio Yamamoto to lead the 3rd and 4th Companies and two machine gun platoons to attack Xinjiayan (辛家岩), 3 kilometers north of Longquanpu.
 On the night of October 3, the Chinese army bombarded Sankongyan (三孔岩) on the west bank of the Linjiang Creek (臨江溪).
-For the next few days, the Japanese battalion held out against the 75th corps.
-By October 9, they were in a stand-off with the 75th and 32nd corps.
+For the next few days, the Japanese battalion held out against the 75th Corps.
+By October 9, they were in a stand-off with the 75th and 32nd Corps.

-On September 29, the 75th corps besieged the 3rd battalion of the 65th infantry regiment at Dongyanbao (東煙包) and Xianren Fort (仙人砦).
-Major General Shibata, commander of the 103rd brigade, quickly dispatched the 12th company with an artillery gun and a radio squad.
-On the early morning of September 30, a portion of the 75th corps attacked Shuanglian Temple (双蓮寺) by surprise and burned down some of the Japanese army's barracks and shelters.
-In the evening, Yoshikawa's 10th company entered the Xianren Fort which was besieged by the 4th reserve division and 6th division of the 75th corps and rescued the garrison, but suffered 10 including Lieutenant Yoshikawa killed and 66 wounded in the process.
-The remnants retreated to Shuanglian Temple and the Xianren Fort was captured by the 75th corps.
-The situation on October 2 and 3 was calm, but on the 4th, the 4th reserve division and 6th division concentrated artillery fire at the temple and repeatedly assaulted it.
-The Japanese battalion tenaciously resisted the attacks and held out for ten days against the 4th reserve division, 6th division, and 13th division.
+On September 29, the 75th Corps besieged the 3rd Battalion of the 65th Infantry Regiment at Dongyanbao (東煙包) and Xianren Fort (仙人砦).
+Major General Shibata, commander of the 103rd Brigade, quickly dispatched the 12th Company with an artillery gun and a radio squad.
+On the early morning of September 30, a portion of the 75th Corps attacked Shuanglian Temple (双蓮寺) by surprise and burned down some of the Japanese army's barracks and shelters.
+In the evening, Yoshikawa's 10th Company entered the Xianren Fort which was besieged by the 4th Reserve Division and 6th Division of the 75th Corps and rescued the garrison, but suffered 10 deaths including Lieutenant Yoshikawa and 66 wounded in the process.
+The remnants retreated to Shuanglian Temple and the Xianren Fort was captured by the 75th Corps.
+The situation on October 2 and 3 was calm, but on the 4th, the 4th Reserve Division and 6th Division concentrated artillery fire at the temple and repeatedly assaulted it.
+The Japanese battalion tenaciously resisted the attacks and held out for ten days against the 4th Reserve Division, 6th Division, and 13th Division.